 However, hard gels are great when it comes to making an overlay for problematic long nails.

-That means the ones that are too thin and the ones on which no gel polish ever stays.
+That means nails that are too thin, where no gel polish ever stays.

 Sometimes paper-thin nails can start curling up when they become too long.
 Hard gels can make them stay straight and will let you wear beautiful long natural nails.

 Hard gel is one of the nail industry’s sturdiest materials.